 Behavior-based dangerous dog laws actually work in protecting the public from dog bites because they target the real problem rather than play to the pit bull stereotype.

-So if you, like our Monday audience, think that the house-to-house seizure of pets is just our version of “black helicopter” paranoia, please check out Chris Hayes’ piece, and if you live in Missouri, please let your voice be heard through Best Friends’ Action Alert.
+So if you, like our Monday audience, think that the house-to-house seizure of pets is just our version of “black helicopter” paranoia, please check out Chris Hayes’ piece, and if you live in Missouri, please let your voice be heard through the Best Friends Legislative Action Center.

 Best Friends’ advocacy and legislative work on behalf of pit-bull-type dogs has been spectacularly successful.
 Over 380,000 dogs so far this year alone have been spared from Sikeston-type injustice thanks to the efforts of Ledy and her team and, of course, thanks to you and your generous support of the work of Best Friends.